holepunchto/bare-ffmpeg/docs/hw-frames-constraints.md

 # HWFramesConstraints

+> [!IMPORTANT]
+> This feature is experimental.
+The API is subject to change, and everything may break.

 The `HWFramesConstraints` API provides information about hardware device capabilities and limitations.
 This is useful for determining what formats and resolutions are supported before allocating hardware frames.

 ## Constructor